Navigation » List of Schools » El Camino College » History » History 101 – United States History to 1877 » 2019 » Chapter 6 Quiz

 D were aggressively used by the Adams administration to suppress public criticism.

-E gave the federal government effective authority to stifle any public criticism.
+E gave the federal government effective authority to stifle any public criticism, and were aggressively used by the Adams administration to that effect.

 Question #3